oracle-livelabs/security/database/advanced/key-vault/key-vault.md

 ## Task 5: Migrate to Online Master Key

-Once you have uploaded the Oracle Wallet files into OKV Server, you can migrate from storing our Master Keys in Wallet files to querying them from Oracle Key Vault
+Once you have uploaded the Oracle Wallet files into OKV Server, you can migrate encrypted database from local, filed-based key management to centralized key management with Oracle Key Vault

 1. Go back to your Terminal session and migrate the virtual Wallet to Online Master Key.
 In this step, we set the `TDE_CONFIGURATION` initialization parameters from `KEYSTORE_CONFIGURATION=FILE` to `KEYSTORE_CONFIGURATION=OKV|FILE`.
 This is a dynamic parameter so we do not need to restart the database.